| | Vitamin D

 during pregnancy and lactation.
 One IU of vitamin D is equivalent to biologic

 activity of 0.025 mcg of pure crystalline vitamin D-3 (cholecalciferol).
+Adults over 22 years of age need only a

 small amount of vitamin D. Under normal circumstances their need is met by the